Akthanar/UnitySafeLoops/README.md

 Changelog:

 v.0.1.0
-  - Safe.@while (function that replace normal while)
+  - created Safe.@while (function that replace normal while)

+v.0.2.0
+  - created Safe.CheckFor (function that replace "for" condition)
+  - created Safe.@for (function that replace normal for)
+  - incremented default iterations limit to 1000